 All of this information does indicate in our view that plans for a tighter immigration system for EU nationals in the event of no-deal may be underway.

 It has been stressed since the Minister’s appearance that the Prime Minister has been clear that, in a no-deal scenario, the UK will honour commitments made to EU nationals and their family members resident in the UK by 29 March 2019.
 However, unlike previous communications, no such assurances have been made this week in relation to those who will arrive after 29 March and seek to reside, work, etc. in the UK.
-The Government’s White Paper, which would presumably include the unpalatable detail of more restrictive arrangements than those currently on the table, is long overdue.

 Potential implications of UK domestic immigration law replacing free movement